ManoaMunchies/about-manoa-munchies/index.md

 ### Milestone 2

 In milestone 2 we are going to focus on the more important and complex components of our project.
+We added the ability to edit your user profile, list vendors, and add vendors.

 Link to our M2 Project page: [https://github.com/orgs/ManoaMunchies/projects/2](https://github.com/orgs/ManoaMunchies/projects/2)

 ### Milestone 3

-In milestone 3...
+In milestone 3 we will aim to finish up the last few pages, mainly the foods available right now and today's top picks page.
+As well as correctly enabling vendors to access the page and update their relevant information.

-Link to our M2 Project page:
+Link to our M3 Project page: [changeme](https://github.com/orgs/ManoaMunchies/projects/2)

 ## Contact Us